krish567366/Entropic-AI/paper_draft.md

 Traditional artificial intelligence operates through **loss minimization**, using gradient descent to interpolate within training distributions.
 This approach, while successful in many domains, fundamentally limits AI systems to **recombination** of existing patterns rather than **true emergence** of novel solutions.
 In contrast, natural intelligence—from protein folding to neuronal organization—operates through **thermodynamic self-organization**, where complex structures spontaneously emerge through entropy minimization and free energy reduction.

-**Entropic AI (E-AI)** represents a fundamental departure from this optimization paradigm, instead implementing **physics-native intelligence** based on thermodynamic principles.
-Rather than learning from data, E-AI **evolves meaning** through the same physical laws that govern the universe's tendency toward increasing complexity and decreasing entropy in open systems.
+**Entropic AI (eai)** represents a fundamental departure from this optimization paradigm, instead implementing **physics-native intelligence** based on thermodynamic principles.
+Rather than learning from data, eai **evolves meaning** through the same physical laws that govern the universe's tendency toward increasing complexity and decreasing entropy in open systems.

 ### 1.2 Theoretical Foundation: Thermo-Computational Cognition

-The core principle underlying E-AI is the **Free Energy Principle** from statistical mechanics:
+The core principle underlying eai is the **Free Energy Principle** from statistical mechanics:

 ```maths
 ΔF = ΔU − TΔS